haskell/haskell-ide-engine/README.md

 cabal v2-run ./install.hs --project-file install/shake.project <target>
 ```

-Unfortunately, it is still required to have `stack` installed so that the install-script can locate the `local-bin` directory (on Linux `~/.local/bin`) and copy the the `hie` binaries to `hie-x.y.z`, which is required for the `hie-wrapper` to function as expected.
+Unfortunately, it is still required to have `stack` installed so that the install-script can locate the `local-bin` directory (on Linux `~/.local/bin`) and copy the `hie` binaries to `hie-x.y.z`, which is required for the `hie-wrapper` to function as expected.

 For brevity, only the `stack`-based commands are presented in the following sections.